 Prior approval is required if students wish to earn college credit through experiential learning.
-The application process may be initiated through the students’ advisor or through the Enterprise Resource Center.
+The application process may be initiated through the students’ advisor or through the Friesen Center for Service and Experiential Learning.
 Experiential learning opportunities are normally graded on a Satisfactory/Unsatisfactory basis.

 An internship places students with a mentor in an on-the-job learning experience.
 It is practice-oriented and requires that students put into practice prior mastery of the theoretical foundations and basic skills of the career or profession.
 Internships are numbered 495 in all departments and may be taken for two to four credit hours.
+Internships in some departments are approved to be taken for two to 12 credit hours.
 A minimum of 40 contact hours is required for each credit earned.